2103801/CS220-AU-portfolio/README.md

 - link good minimal examples
 - beautify index.md
     - add social media icons for hyperlinks
-## by week 7
+## by week 12
-- make screencast demonstrating the submission of this repository
+- complete at least half od the essay
-- go through this repository with students and clarify if needed
+- have all basic parts of website completed

 <br>